t1pen/Robotics2_JacobianandPT_Group7_SPHERICAL_2024/README.md

 ## II.
 Introduction
 <p align="justify">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project delves into the fascinating world of mechanical manipulators, specifically <b><i>spherical manipulators</i></b> which can perform complex movements within a spherical workspace.
 The objective of this project is to comprehend the relationship between control, motion planning, and the manipulator's fundamental properties.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The project begins with exploring the Jacobian matrix, a fundamental tool for connecting the end-effector's movement to the spherical manipulator's joint rotations.
+We'll look at how this matrix reflects the spherical nature of the workspace, allowing us to precisely control the manipulator's orientation and position.

   </p>
 <br>